 Revenues from the 340B drug program and fees for medical and other services are recognized when the performance obligations are meet.
-As it relates to the 340B drug program revenue is recognized as the prescription is provided to customers and is further discussed above.
+As it relates to the 340B drug program revenue is recognized as the prescription is provided to customers.
 The performance obligations as it relates to the fees for medical and other services are satisfied at the time the services are rendered.
 HAART does not have any activity that would give rise to variable consideration.